Monday, November 23, 2020

 Varhi began to chuckle, then clutched his side and stomach with both of his hands as he began to full on laugh.
 “Ow, that hurts…” He giggled through his wincing as his laughter calmed down.
 “Ain’t this just perfect, then…”

 “I must have missed the punchline.”
 Sairek commented dryly.
 Through the distractions while talking to Varhi, he finally found the items he was looking for, conjuring a blanket which he lay on the ground and a sleeping bag on top of that to boot.
 “Look, Jimmy told me already how you hate royalty.
 I get it.
 Even I hate royalty and how it functions.
-I suppose I have my own reasons to be biased, but really, I’m honestly nothing special.
-I’d rather you look at me as a person first and a Prince second, if you don’t mind.”
+I suppose I have my own reasons to be biased, but at least for now I’d rather you look at me as a person first and a Prince second.”
 Sairek moved to sit down to Varhi’s right side, bringing his knees up to himself and his arms wrapped around them as he sat in front of the unlit fire.
 “The only part of my position that matters right now is if I get found out that I’ve snuck in here.”

-“Well for one, if we die here, there is going to be a major shit storm.”
+“Well for one Prince, if we die here, there is going to be a major shit storm at your death.”
 Varhi answered.

-Varhi looked down at himself briefly, before looking back up to Sairek, slowly dropped his arms back down.
-“Seriously, do you think I didn’t come here without the same confidence in thinking everything will turn out alright...?
-That illusion I had was destroyed damn quickly within my first few hours here.
-I wonder how long it will take you…” He murmured.
-The way he said it though made it a statement though, not a curiosity or a question.
+Varhi looked down at himself briefly, before looking back up to Sairek hard.
+He slowly dropped his arms back down, one gripping his more bruised side carefully as he spoke in a low but concise tone.
+“Seriously...
+Do you think I didn’t come here without the same confidence in believing everything should turn out alright...?
+That illusion I had was destroyed pretty quickly within my first few hours here and since then, I've accepted the realization that I am probably going to die here...
+I wonder how long it will take you?
+Hopefully, you realize quickly how in-over your head you are acting.
+This isn't a game or pretend, Prince.
+This is the real world.
+Reality.
+If you fuck up, you and your friends are dead."

-“Do you think I came here not expecting the worst…?”
+“D...Do you think I came here not expecting the worst…?”
 Sairek retorted back through clenched teeth.
 “I said I don’t plan to have anyone die.
-That is what is going to happen.”
+That is what is going to happen...”
+He tried to sound forceful, but it came out weakly.

-Varhi looked at him appraisingly for a moment, then he leaned himself forward, lowering his head slightly but still keeping his gaze on Sairek with violet eyes that looked directly into his emerald ones.
+Varhi appraised him for a moment, then he leaned himself forward, lowering his head slightly but still keeping his gaze on Sairek with violet eyes that looked directly into his emerald ones.
 He spoke, his voice low and tense.
 “The terrifying truth about reality 'Sairek', is that a situation can always become more terrible than you can imagine...”

 Sairek felt his skin become covered in goosebumps at that.